Refugee protection in Canada

 What is the difference between a refugee, a refugee claimant and an immigrant?

-Refugee: A person forced to flee from persecution outside their home country.
+Refugee: An individual forced to flee from persecution outside their home country.
 We may also call this person a Convention refugee according to Canadian Law.

 Refugee claimant (or Asylum Seeker): An individual who has fled their country and is asking for protection in another country.